MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/web/index.md

 ---
 layout: tutorial
-title: Cordova end-to-end demonstration
+title: Web app end-to-end demonstration
-breadcrumb_title: Cordova
+breadcrumb_title: Web
-relevantTo: [cordova]
+relevantTo: [javascript]
-weight: 1
+weight: 5
 ---
 ## Overview
 The purpose of this demonstration is to experience an end-to-end flow: